Also known as Allogeneic Hematopoietic Cell Transplant, Allogeneic HCT or Allogeneic BMT.

-An allogeneic transplant replaces damaged or destroyed blood-forming cells (stem cells) with healthy ones from another person.
+An allogeneic transplant replaces a patient’s (recipient) damaged or destroyed blood-forming cells (stem cells) with healthy cells from another person.
 This person is called a donor.
+Donor cells may come from a donor's blood, bone marrow, or donated umbilical cord blood.

 The donor stem cells travel to your child's bone marrow.
 They grow and make healthy blood cells, including red blood cells, platelets, andwhite blood cells.

-These markers are on the surface of most cells and play an important part in the immune system.
-If the donor cells are not well-matched to your child's HLA, your child's cells and the donor cells may attack each other.
+HLA matching: HLA stands for human leukocyte antigen.
+Human leukocyte antigens are protein markers on the surface of most cells.
+They help the immune system know what belongs in the body and what does not.
+If the donor cells are not well-matched to your child's HLA type, your child's cells and the donor cells may attack each other.
+This can lead to problems, such as graft rejection or graft-versus-host disease (GVHD).

-If no relatives are a good match, the cells may come from a volunteer donor who is well matched.
+If no relatives are a good match, the cells may come from a volunteer donor who matches well with your child.
 Unrelated donors are found through the Be the Match Registry of the National Marrow Donor Program.

-After the donor is found, the stem cells will be collected from the donor and processed for the transplant.
+Your child and potential donors will be asked to provide a blood sample or cheek swab to get cells for HLA typing.
+After the donor is found, the stem cells will be collected from the donor and prepared for the transplant.

 Pre-transplant testing and evaluation